Full question:

 Answer:

-It is possible for joint assets to be seized in payment of one owner's debt for back child support.
-The lien would be effective for the payer's equity interest up to the amount of support arrears.
-For example, a house titled jointly may be sold and the child support collected out of the proceeds of the sale up to the amount of the debtor's ownership interest in the property.
+Yes, it is possible for jointly owned assets to be seized to satisfy one owner's debt for back child support.
+A lien can be placed on the property, which would be effective for the debtor's equity interest, up to the amount owed in support arrears.
+For example, if a house is jointly titled, it may be sold, and the proceeds can be used to pay the child support debt, limited to the debtor's ownership interest.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.